WASHINGTON, D.C. — – Homeowners stuck with tainted Chinese drywall could be eligible for big tax breaks.

 How do I know if I have “Chinese drywall”?

-- There is presence of sulfur-like or other unusual odors
+- There is a presence of sulfur-like or other unusual odors

 - Confirmed presence of Chinese manufactured drywall in the home